NuxiNL/cloudabi-ports/README.md

 ## Accessing the CloudABI Ports Collection

-Nuxi provides pre-built packages for a variety of operating systems that are built periodically.
-The instructions below can be used to add the repository for your operating system to the configuration of your package manager.
+Nuxi provides pre-built packages for a variety of operating systems that are updated periodically.
+The instructions below can be used to add the repository for your operating system to your system's configuration.

 ### Debian, Ubuntu and other Debian derivatives

-Debian's `apt-get` can be configured to access the CloudABI repository by running the following commands:
+Debian's `apt-get` can be configured to access the CloudABI repository by running the following command:

 ```sh
 sudo add-apt-repository 'deb https://nuxi.nl/distfiles/cloudabi-ports/debian/ cloudabi cloudabi'